 Kristina Pietro joined C-IP2 in November of 2013.
 Prior to joining C-IP2, Kristina was a Meetings Coordinator for Association Innovation Management, a scientific association management company.
 Kristina is a 2012 graduate of George Mason University, earning a B.A. in Communications and Public Relations.

-Mary Clare Durel, Program Assistant
+Mary Clare Durel, Program and Communications Coordinator

 Direct Dial: (703) 993-8743

 Mary Clare Durel is a graduate of George Mason University and joined C-IP2 in 2019.

 Seán O’Connor’s research and practice focus on intellectual property and business law for commercializing innovation in technology and arts.
 Professor O’Connor received their law degree from Stanford Law School, a master’s degree in philosophy from Arizona State University, and a bachelor’s degree in history from the University of Massachusetts, Boston.
 Before graduate school they were a singer-songwriter and rock band front person with two DIY albums that received local airplay in the Northeast.
 They are currently serving as Editor of The Oxford Handbook of Music Law & Policy (Oxford University Press) and of 5G and Beyond: Intellectual Property and Competition Policy in the Internet of Things (forthcoming Cambridge University Press 2023) (with Jonathan Barnett).

 Chief Judge Susan G. Braden (Ret.), Jurist in Residence